Rhodactis howesii

 Rhodactis howesii is a species of marine cnidarian in the order Corallimorpharia, a sea anemone-like corallimorph found on reefs in tropical regions of the Pacific Ocean.
 It is commonly known as the green fuzzy mushroom, elephant ear mushroom coral, giant anemone, giant mushroom anemone and giant cup mushroom.
 This species is toxic when eaten raw and ingestion can cause fatal poisoning.

 Description

 This coral mushroom is essentially a coral without a skeleton and its internal structure is similar to a stony coral.
 The upper surface is the oral disc.
 It has a short stalk or column below which is the pedal disc which adheres to the substrate.
 It can detach itself and drift to another location.
 It is either green or brown, and five to eight centimetres high.
 The tentacles are very short and somewhat knobbly, giving the oral disc a fuzzy appearance.
-They tentacles at the edge of the disc are longer and contain toxins which damage other corals close by but which are harmless to humans.
+The tentacles at the edge of the disc are longer and contain toxins which damage other corals close by but which are harmless to humans.
 R. howesii is a carnivore and catches plankton and other micro particles that float past its oral disc.
 It also obtains nutriments from its endosymbiotic algae.